Location: 7. 5 miles east of Georgetown on Wentworth Springs Rd

 Directions: From Cool (approx 6.5 miles south of Auburn, Ca on Hwy 49 off Hwy 80 - exit Elm St from Hwy 80.
 Turn left coming from the west, go 1 block and turn left at the stoplight onto Hwy 49.
 Continue traveling south on Hwy 49 approx 6.5 miles until you reach Cool - NOTE: Hwy 49 is winding but very manageable unless you have an extremely large rig).
 Turn left onto Hwy 193 towards Georgetown.
 Continue to Georgetown (12 miles - road gets a bit more winding 3-4 miles from Georgetown), turn left onto Wentworth Springs Rd (at stop sign) and continue 6 miles.
 Dru Barner turnoff can easily be missed.
 You will see a small sign on your right before you turn left stating that Dru Barner turnoff is 1/4 mile - you will have just come down a long hill and there is also a larger Dru Barner sign on the right just as you need to turn left - turn is just past a driveway).
 Proceed 1 mile on the paved forest rd - road is narrow, watch for oncoming vehicles.
 At the "Y" stay to the left and proceed another 1/2 mile.
 You will see the over flow parking on your right and just past overflow you will see the pay station and the camp ground in on your right.

 Amenities: 47 camping sites - 15 unites have spur length up to 100ft.
+Some corrals have been added, some with a cover.
+More will be added as money allows.
 There are grills and picnic tables at the group kitchen area.
 There is NO dump station, No showers and NO hookups.
 There are few fire rings - camp fires may not be allowed during fire restrictions, best to check ahead with the Georgetown Ranger station (you pass it on the way, 3.5 miles from Georgetown).

 Staging area: Park in one of the empty sites.
 A new over flow parking area has been added just before you turn into the camping area.